willjhliang/public-garden/notes/Mathematics/📏 KL Divergence.md

 for a single datapoint where $$k$$ is the true label.
 Moreover, since the entropy of the true labels is constant regardless of our model's predictions, we can instead just use cross entropy $$H(P, Q)$$ as our loss function.

-We can also apply KL divergence to [🧮 Information Theory](/public-garden/notes/Mathematics/🧮 Information Theory.html).
+We can also apply KL divergence to [🧮 Information Theory#Information Gain](/public-garden/notes/Mathematics/🧮 Information Theory.html#information-gain).
 Rather than computing it as the difference in entropies before and after knowing $$X$$, it can instead be interpreted as the difference in distributions

 $$